Crossville, Alabama

 Crossville is a town in DeKalb County, Alabama, United States.
-At the 2010 census the population was 1,862, up from 1,431 in 2000.
+As of the 2020 census, Crossville had a population of 1,830.
 Crossville is located atop Sand Mountain, a southern extension of the Cumberland Plateau.

 History

 Crossville is a farming community in northeast Alabama, situated on the sandstone plateau of Sand Mountain.
 The native peoples called the plateau Raccoon Mountain.
 It holds some historical significance for having figured tangentially in the Creek War..
 The area's soil, game, climate, and proximity to streams proved attractive to settlers, the majority of whom were drawn there from neighboring states following the expulsion of the indigenous Creeks..

 Sand Mountain lay in an area that included disputed borders between the Creeks and the Cherokee.
 Although Alabama became a state in 1819, until the 1830s much of northern Alabama was still officially Cherokee territory.
 However, white settlement in the area increased steadily, coming to a head with the gold rush in the nearby mountains of northwest Georgia.
 While gold supplies began to dwindle, soon eclipsed by the California Gold Rush, the settlement by white farmers continued and played prominently in the expulsion of Cherokee, Creek and Choctaw nations from the area.
 That expulsion is called the Trail of Tears, considered an act of genocide because of the thousands who died on the journey, and the forced removal of native peoples from their home territories.
 (In nearby Fort Payne, which lies across the valley and at the foot of next-door Lookout Mountain, there is a historical sign marking the town as one of the starting points for the Trail of Tears, and also the area where Sequoyah lived, who developed the Cherokee alphabet.)

 During the times of slavery, Crossville, Sand Mountain and DeKalb County, where Crossville is located, were not major slave areas.
 This can be verified by a study of census rolls which reveal a mostly poor area, where people worked and survived by the labor of their own hands, rather than the forced labor of captive Africans and their descendants.
 Leading up to the Civil War, DeKalb County was typical of Southern mountain counties in that it voted against secession from the United States.
 This can be corroborated by a study of the roster of the votes on this issue, county by county.
 In fact, there was serious discussion among Northern Alabama and East Tennessee counties about forming a proposed state of Nickajack, rather than going along with secession.